makerslocal/LudumDare30/readme.md

 | Hunter “hfuller” Fuller | Stream Master, Programmer |
 | Christopher “ctag” Bero | Annoying Code Reviewer |
 | Pat "dave" Xin | Sprites, Artwork |

+Thanks to Revalis on our channel (twitch.tv/makerslocal256) for the awesome name suggestion!
+Thanks to BigBadWofl for the random dungeon generator code that was an inspiration for our random building code (not yet implemented).